 Optimizing Raspberry Pi time-lapse workflow

-After having produced 11+ time-lapse videos continuously by running over 70k JPEG files from the Raspberry Pi through several hardware
+After having made 11+ time-lapse videos continuously by running over 70k JPEG files from the Raspberry Pi through several hardware

 and software, i did some further optimization.
 I removed the batch editing step, and let "ffmpeg" crop and scale all at once.
 This way i'm saving almost an hour of processing time, and a lot of energy too.
 But it was a good exercise in adding pieces to the chain